YoinkBird/cyclesafe/report/report.md

 **Past Project's Future, Presently**
 The previous project layed a good foundation, and in doing so opened up many possibilities for new projects.

 This project continues the work of the previous project and will combine the accurate but non-interpretable model with the inaccurate but interpretable model into one tool which will both be accurate and interpretable.
-It will also make sure that this sentence gets changed to be less poindexter.

 <hr />